W & S Gippsland 28-day rainfall forecast

 W & S Gippsland 12-month rainfall forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, eastern Australia, the southeast Pacific, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 March to 16 March, 23 March to 27 March, and 27 March to 31 March.
-Rain events originating in the tropics and moving south are possible about 17 March to 21 March, and 22 March to 26 March.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 October to 16 October, 17 October to 21 October, and 25 October to 29 October.
+Rain events originating in the tropics and moving south are possible about 6 November to 10 November.

 |Forecast Current Conditions Synoptic Chart Satellite Radar|